moltinginstar/moltinginstar/README.md

   </footer>
 </blockquote>

-I like to build things with care and precision, focusing on impactful, maintainable solutions.
+I build things with care and precision when I can, get creative when precision gets in the way.

-My current stack is `Vue`/`Nest.js`/`TypeScript` and `Python`.
-In the past, I’ve dabbled in AI, mobile development, Haskell programming, conlanging, graphic design, and creative writing.
+My current stack is `Python`/`PyTorch`/`Pandas` and `TypeScript`/`Vue`/`Nest.js`.
+In the past, I’ve dabbled in mobile development, Haskell programming, conlanging, graphic design, and creative writing.

+Most of my contributions are in private repos, but if you’ve seen something that caught your eye, [drop me a line](mailto:hello@moltinginstar.com)!

 <details>
   <summary>🎵 My current jam</summary>